 THE ADVANCED COURSE is designed to produce qualified officers for the Active Army, the United States Army Reserve, and the Army National Guard.
 Students selected for the Advanced Course must sign a contract, entailing an agreement to serve as a commissioned officer upon completion of the Army ROTC program.
-Admission to the Advanced Course in on a best qualified basis.
 Advanced Course cadets must attend and successfully complete the five-week National Advanced Leadership Camp, usually during the summer between their junior and senior years.
 This camp is conducted at Fort Knox, KY.
 Cadets receive full pay while attending the camp plus a travel allowance.
 Cadets having valid conflicts with their academic curriculum may defer attendance at summer camp until after completion of their senior (MS IV) year.
 Upon successful completion of the Advanced Course and various requirements, the student will commission as a second lieutenant in one of the following branches: Adjutant General's Corps, Air Defense Artillery, Armor, Aviation, Corps of Engineers, Field Artillery, Finance Corps, Infantry, Military Intelligence, Chemical Corps, Cyber, Military Police Corps, Ordnance, Quartermaster Corps, Signal Corps, and Transportation Corps.

-In addition to the pay provided during the Advanced Course and the Advanced Summer Training Camp, the student attending the Basic Summer Training Camp receives substantial pay and allowances during the period of attendance and a travel allowance.
+In addition to the payment provided during the Advanced Course and the Advanced Summer Training Camp, the students attending the Basic Summer Training Camp receive pay and allowances during the period of attendance and a travel allowance.

 Follow the link to learn more about the Basic and Advance Summer Training Camp https://www.cadetcommand.army.mil/basic.aspx